codr7/claes/README.md

 <br/>
 All the code in this document is included in the [test suite](https://github.com/codr7/claes/blob/main/tests.claes).<br/>
 <br/>
-The codebase has no dependencies besides CMake and a C++20 compiler, doesn't use exceptions, and currently weighs in at around 5 kloc.
+The codebase has no dependencies besides CMake and a C++20-compiler; doesn't use exceptions, and currently weighs in at around 5 kloc.

 ## setup
 Launching the binary without arguments starts a REPL, `rlwrap` may be used to add support for line editing.